Øm - Museum of Monastic Life explores the museum as the grounds where the heritage site and collection is experienced in synergy with nature.

 Our outset is the significance of maintaining the ruin and collection together on the actual heritage site while respecting the natural values of the place.
 The museum is therefore envisioned as a series of buildings telling the story of the monks daily life and interventions while offering experiences in nature.

-The architecture plays on the reinterpretation of the extrovert monastery church with tall pointed arch structures for exhibitions.
-An academy for researchers with an courtyard for larger works in progress is placed in the forest edge with the sky as its window, while a viewing platform in the treetops allow visitors to understand the cultural landscapes extend and a winter garden structure allow research of the relic plants from the monastery time.
+The architecture of the exhibition building plays on the reinterpretation of the original monastery church tall pointed arch structures.
+An academy for researchers with a courtyard for larger works under development is placed in the forest edge with the sky as its window.
+A viewing platform in the treetops allows visitors to understand the cultural landscapes extend and a winter garden structure allows research of the relic plants from the monastery time.

 Copyright © Galmstrup Ltd. 2018